-The Complete Guide to Packing a Car for a Local Triathlon and How to Make Sure You Have All the Essentials
+A Guide to Packing a Car for a Local Triathlon

-What Exactly is a Local Triathlon Compared to a Destination Event?
+What is a Local Triathlon Compared to a Destination Event?

 There are many reasons why people participate in destination events.
 Some people do it for the thrill of competing in a new location while others are just looking for an excuse to explore new places.
 But for beginners and seasoned athletes alike, the chance to do a race close to home can be a huge draw.
 At the extreme ends of things, a race that is close enough to ride your bike too can save you time on the day of the event leading to more sleep and relaxation which ultimately leads to better races.